Canon EF 70-300mm f/4-5.6 USM IS - Review / Test Report - Analysis

 Page 2 of 3

-The level of distortions is quite low throughout the zoom range.
+The level of distortion is quite low throughout the zoom range.
 Measured at a distance

-of 40x focal length there're slight barrel distortions at 70mm changing to slight
+of 40x focal length there is slight barrel distortion at 70mm changing to slight

 Vignetting is very well controlled - at least on an APS-C DSLR which takes advantage